 It is the opinion of management and its legal advisors that these tax proceedings and the periods pending assessment will not generate significant liabilities that may impact on the Scotiabank Group's profit or loss according to IFRIC 23.
-This position is maintained up to March 31st, 2020.
+This position is maintained up to September 30, 2020.

 Due to the possibility of various interpretations of the current regulations by the Tax Authorities, it is not possible to determine, to date, whether a future tax audit will result or not in liabilities for the Scotiabank Group of the period in which they are recognized.
-However, it is the opinion of management and its legal advisors that any possible additional settlement of taxes would not be significant for the Scotiabank Group's consolidated interim financial statements as of March 31.
+However, it is the opinion of management and its legal advisors that any possible additional settlement of taxes would not be significant for the Scotiabank Group's consolidated interim financial statements as of September 31.
 2020 and December 31, 2019.
-Up to March 31st, 2020, Scotiabank's group has the same opinion about that any additional settlement won't be significant for the Group.

-Notes to the Consolidated Interim Financial Statements As of March 31, 2020 (unaudited), December 31, 2019 (audited) and March 31, 2019 (unaudited)
+Notes to the Consolidated Interim Financial Statements As of September 30, 2020 (unaudited), December 31, 2019 (audited) and September 30, 2019 (unaudited)